Immunization Awareness, Initiative and Action

 This month we want to encourage our supporters to speak out as vaccines advocates.
 Here are a few simple ways you can take action:

-(2) Encourage others to “like” our Vaccinate Your Baby Facebook page and join over 27,000 others who use the page to stay up to date with vaccine related news and share in immunization conversations.
+(2) Visit and “like” and encourage your family and friends to “like” our Vaccinate Your Family Facebook page.
+Join others who use the page to stay up-to-date with vaccine-related news and share in immunization conversations.

-(3) Be more proactive about sharing articles posted on, or recommended by, Shot of Prevention and follow “ShotofPrev” on Twitter.
-Our readership continues to grow and we appreciate all the referrals that continue to bring new viewers.
+(3) Be more proactive about sharing articles posted on, or recommended by, Shot of Prevention and follow @Vaxyourfam on Twitter, and Vaccinate Your Family on Instagram.

-(4) Suggest your friends visit the Vaccinate Your Baby website to learn more about vaccine safety and effectiveness.
+(4) Suggest your friends visit the Vaccinate Your Family website to learn more about vaccine safety and effectiveness.

 (5) Talk with your doctor about vaccines and/or boosters you should be getting to protect yourself, your family and your community.